 Understanding the reason why HTML tags are escaped

-This mechanism will handle HTML special characters, such as the angle brackets ()<and>), indicating HTML entities or special characters (ampersand)&), and quotation marks ("and')等,转换成对应的HTML实体编码(如&lt;/&gt;/&amp;The core purpose of this approach is to effectively prevent cross-site scripting attacks (XSS).
-If a malicious user injects into the content,<script>Tags and executable code, automatic escaping ensures that these codes are displayed as plain text and not executed by the browser, thereby protecting the website and users.
+This mechanism will convert HTML special characters, such as the angle brackets (<and>), the ampersand (&") representing HTML entities or special characters, and the quotation marks (&)"and')et al., convert to the corresponding HTML entity encoding (such as</>/&This is the core purpose to effectively prevent cross-site scripting (XSS) attacks.
+If a malicious user injects into the content<script>Tags and executable code, automatic escaping ensures that these codes are displayed as plain text and not executed by the browser, thereby protecting the website and the user's safety.

-Solution One: UsesafeFilter (for trusted HTML content)
+Solution one: usesafeFilter (for trusted HTML content)

-You just need to add it after the content variable where you need to output HTML.|safeThe template engine will recognize that this content should be rendered as raw HTML and not be escaped.
-For example, if your article content is stored inarchive.ContentIn the variable, and this content is entered through a rich text editor.
+You just need to add it after the content variable where you need to output HTML.|safe,The template engine will recognize that this content should be rendered as raw HTML without escaping.
+For example, if your article content is stored inarchive.ContentVariables, and the content is entered through a rich text editor.
 If you want the bold, links, images, and other HTML tags to display normally, you can use it in the template like this:

 {{ archive.Content|safe }}

-Solution two: useautoescapetags (for content blocks)
+Solution two: usingautoescapeTag (for content blocks)

 If you have a specific content area that contains multiple variables, and you are sure that all the content within that area is safe HTML, then you can use{% autoescape off %}and{% endautoescape %}Wrap this area: